Carbon Capture Utilization and Storage (CCUS)

 - for further information, please visit here < - CCS Material selection - >

 This Material Selection concept provides a quick assessment of possible materials to be used for CCUS applications, based on generic parameters such as presence of water, H2S and impurities.
-Once the expected environment is clearly defined (fluid characteristics composition, well conditions, etc.), a fit for purpose material selection will be launched using as reference existing Nippon Steel corrosion data base and/or fit for purpose tests meant to define the most cost-effective solution for the application.
+Once the expected environment is clearly defined (fluid characteristics composition, well conditions, etc.), a material selection will be launched using as reference existing Nippon Steel corrosion database and/or fit-for-purpose tests meant to define the most cost-effective solution for the application.

 Material selection